kotik-coder/PULsE/README.md

 * This will produce a `/target/` subdirectory with the `.jar` file and the `/target/lib/` folder.
 These can be copied to wherever location you prefer, but please remember to always put them in the same directory together;
 * Allow the `.jar` file to be executable (e.g. on Linux) and double-click in order to run.
 If nothing happens, type `java -jar <NAME_OF_JAR>.jar`, replacing the <NAME_OF_JAR> with the appropriate file name.
 This should start the PULsE graphical interface.

+## Eclipse integration

+If you want to use an IDE for modifying the cloned code, please consider using Eclipse.
+It is quite straightforward to import the project to Eclipse.
+Once you've cloned the git repo, open the associated project with File -> 'Open Projects from File System...', type in or select the project source, and click OK.
+This should be sufficient to get you started.

 ## Pre-compiled releases

 Please visit this [page](https://github.com/kotik-coder/PULsE/releases) for a list of pre-compiled releases.